Manned Orbiting Laboratory: Selection

 Bobko was the first graduate of the United States Air Force Academy to be selected as an astronaut.

 Eight other finalists for the second class had not yet completed ARPS.
-One was already attending; the other seven were sent to Edwards Air Force Base to join Class 66-B. They would be considered for the next MOL astronaut selection.
-The MOL Astronaut Selection Board met again on 11 May 1967, and recommended that four of the eight be appointed.
+One was already attending; the other seven were sent to Edwards Air Force Base to join Class 66-B. The MOL Astronaut Selection Board met again on 11 May 1967, and recommended that four of the eight be appointed.
 The MOL Program Office announced names of those selected for the third group of MOL astronauts on 30 June 1967: